patrickpichler/beesting_talk/talk.md

 Let me take you back to August 2024.
 I was in call with my colleague Markus and we were discussing ways of improving our detection capabilities.

-During  the discussion,  he brought  up a  blog  post by  him and  a few  former Dyantrace coworkers.
-They outlined a way of injecting and monitoring Honeytokens into Pods via Kyverno and using Tetragon to detect file access.
-The main premise of the idea  was that, if they  could detect somebody accessing  that file, they would know that something is off.
+During the  discussion, he  brought up  a blog  post by  a few  former Dynatrace colleagues and him,  in which they outlined a way  of injecting Honeytokens into containers and monitoring them.
+The main  premisse was that if they could detect somebody accessing  one of the  Honeytokens, they  would know that  something is off.
+To achieve this, they are using Kyverno for File injection and Tetragon for monitoring the access.

 I immediately fell  in love with the  idea.
 It sounded simple on  paper and from what I can tell,  it would be highly effective.
 My only  issue with the solution